 If the project has ITS equipment such as, fiber optics or communication devices, there will most likely be a need for a detail plan sheet that shows micro details for these installations (e.g., splicing, equipment mounting in the controller cabinet, etc.).
-See Figure 9-35 through Figure 9-37 for examples of ITS details.
+See Figure 9-36 through Figure 9-38 for examples of ITS details.
 Typically, the ITS designer is responsible for the ITS detail sheets.

-Detail sheets that contain ITS information should have dual sheet numbers assigned, a TRS dwg. number from the traffic-roadway section and an ITS dwg. number from the ITS unit.
+Detail sheets that contain ITS information should have dual sheet numbers assigned, a TRS dwg. number from the traffic engineering section and an ITS dwg. number from the ITS unit.

-Figure 9-35 | ITS Fiber Splice Detail Example
+Figure 9-36 | ITS Fiber Splice Detail Example